ruebezashi/grlic/README.md

 ## Description

-grlic is a python tool which produces glass-like random catalogues with a specified radially-dependent number density distribution.
+grlic is a Python tool which produces glass-like random catalogues with a specified radially-dependent number density distribution.
 Such catalogues can be used for precise estimates of N-point correlation functions of tracers on the backward light cone.
 The Landy-Szalay estimator of the two-point correlation function using these glass-like catalogues is unbiased and has much lower variance than the estimator using Poisson-sampled random catalogues.

+See https://arxiv.org/abs/2304.02040 for the article where grlic is introduced.

 ## Requirements